FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Methods

-Building upon this foundation, the enhanced features from both subgraphs are concatenated to form a new, context-rich feature matrix for the entire graph, \(\mathbf{X}_e = \text{concat}(\mathbf{X}'_{\text{herb}}, \mathbf{X}'_{\text{sym}})\).
-This updated representation is first passed through a g GCN layer to refine features based on the overall graph structure.
-We then again convert the full graph into a sequence by sorting all nodes based on their g degrees \(\mathbf{d}_g\) and process it with a final, larger bidirectional Mamba model, \(\text{Mamba}_g\).
-The resulting output, \(\mathbf{X}'' \in \mathbb{R}^{|V| \times d}\), represents the final node embeddings which have hierarchically integrated both local and global relations.
-This final transformation is given by:
+According to this, the features extracted from both subgraphs are concatenated to form a new, context-rich feature matrix for the entire graph, \(\mathbf{X}_e = \text{concat}(\mathbf{X}'_{\text{herb}}, \mathbf{X}'_{\text{sym}})\).
+This representation embeddings are first passed through a GCN layer to refine features based on the overall graph structure.
+Then, they are converted into a sequence by sorting all nodes according to their degrees \(\mathbf{d}_g\) and processed with a bidirectional Mamba model \(\text{Mamba}_g\).
+Thus, the final output, \(\mathbf{X}'' \in \mathbb{R}^{|V| \times d}\), represents the final embeddings of nodes that have hierarchically integrated local and global relations of symptoms and herbs.
+The transformation process is given by:

-This hierarchical flow, which first aggregates local context via GCNs and then propagates long-range relations via Mamba, allows the model to achieve a more nuanced and powerful understanding of the complex relationships within the graph.
+This method applies GCNs separately on symptom-symptom and herb-herb subgraphs to capture local neighborhood features among nodes of the same type, and then utilizes bidirectional Mamba layers to propagate long-range relations through the aggregated node sequences.
+Finally, the two groups of features are merged back into a heterogeneous graph embedding, enabling further modeling and representation of local and global features.